consiglionazionaledellericerche/jscontact-tools/README.md

 16. Members appear n the "members" map according to the values of the PREF parameter of the MEMBER properties.

+17. If no vCard tel-type value is specified, the "features" map of the "Phone" object includes PhoneFeature.VOICE by default.

-17. JSContact UTCDateTime type is mapped onto Java Calendar.
+18. JSContact UTCDateTime type is mapped onto Java Calendar.

-18. Where a collection of objects is mapped onto a map of <key,object> entries, the key has the following format: <vCard Element Tag> + "-" + <index of the element among the vCard sibling elements (starting from 1)> (e.g. "ADR-1")
+19. Where a collection of objects is mapped onto a map of <key,object> entries, the key has the following format: <vCard Element Tag> + "-" + <index of the element among the vCard sibling elements (starting from 1)> (e.g. "ADR-1")

-<a name="vcard-conversion"></a>
+<a name="jscontact-conversion"></a>
 ## JSContact Conversion

 At present, the following converting methods are available: